Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 ---
-title: 'Enneagram Type 5: The Observer'
+title: 'Enneagram Type 5: "The Observer"'
 description: "Understand the Investigator or Observer's thirst for knowledge and need for privacy.
 Discover how Fives analyze the world and conserve energy."
 author: 'DJ Wayne'
 date: '2023-02-18'